Mathnerd314/stroscot/docs/Commentary/Modules.rst

 protected - a variant of public, because anybody can access a protected member if he or she wants to, without much difficulty. package - a variant of private, limiting access to the package rather than the file.
 Intended to replace C++ "friendly"

+- exports: we write: 'export a, b, c;' (with a, b, c, etc.  a list of exported names, possibly also: structure.field)
+- the ordering of methods in interfaces is not relevant

 1ML
 ===